While on a hike down a mountain trail in Shenandoah Mountains off Skyline

 do because of the steep incline and rugged terrain) that the second

 encounter happened.
-And yes I am very sure I hit the creature.
-He was very
+And yes I am very sure my shots hit the creature!
+The creature was very close!
+Too close, at a 40-degree angle from my position.

 marksman for sometime.
 I have been in televised sharp-shooter finals and